alexkaessner/LiquidGlassIconTester/README.md

 3. Press run (⌘K) aka play button.

 > [!CAUTION]
-> When replacing the icon make sure to first do a “Clean Build Folder” (⇧⌘K) first (via the „Product" main menu).
-Otherwise the previous app icon might still be stuck in the cache and will not be replaced.
+> **After replacing the icon make sure to do a “Clean Build Folder” (⇧⌘K) (via the „Product" main menu) before running the build.** Xcode keeps the app icon cached quite heavily, so a clean build ensures the new icon is loaded correctly.

 > [!TIP]
 > If you want to use your own icon name, you also need to match the name in Xcode.
 To do that select the project file in the sidebar.
-Then on the right side go to: Targets → LiquidGlassIconTester → General → App Icons and Launch Screen → App Icon.
+Then on the right side go to: Targets → LiquidGlassIconTester → General → App Icons and Launch Screen → App Icon

 ### SF Symbol
 1. Replace the `custom.symbol.svg` file with your own file in “Assets”.